open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 This attribute has stability level RELEASE CANDIDATE.

+**[2]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

+The operation name SHOULD NOT be extracted from `db.query.text`, unless the query format is known to only ever have a single operation name present.

+For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.

+This attribute has stability level RELEASE CANDIDATE.

+**[3]:** If readily available and if there is a single operation name that describes the database call.
+The operation name MAY be parsed from the query text, in which case it SHOULD be the single operation name found in the query.

-**[2]:** The status code returned by the database.
+**[4]:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
 Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
 This attribute has stability level RELEASE CANDIDATE.

-**[3]:** If the operation failed and status code is available.
+**[5]:** If the operation failed and status code is available.

-**[4]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
+**[6]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
 When using canonical exception type name, instrumentation SHOULD do the best effort to report the most relevant type.
 For example, if the original exception is wrapped into a generic one, the original exception SHOULD be preferred.
 Instrumentations SHOULD document how `error.type` is populated.

-**[5]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[7]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[6]:** If using a port other than the default port for this DBMS and if `server.address` is set.
+**[8]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[7]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[9]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):